minisbett/ultimate-osu-server-switcher/docs/README.md

 # Get your server featured

+**Currently we do not feature servers as we need to keep this state something special.**

 To expand the switcher and to gain popularity, partnerships are welcome!

 If you and your private server want to help us please DM us on Discord!